Skip to main content

 Calcium Sources for Building Bones

 Calcium and other minerals are the raw materials necessary for building bones.
-Like bricks to a bricklayer, calcium is necessary, but is not the only element needed for bone building.
+Like bricks to a bricklayer, calcium is necessary, but it is not the only element needed for bone building.
 Bricklayers need bricks, mortar, a water source, the right weather, and some manual assistance to get the job done.
 In a way, the same holds true in the construction of bone.

 Recommended Calcium-Rich Foods